lukecarbis/digging-for-fire/content/posts/input-2024.md

 ### Book of the Year: The Swallowed Man by Edward Carey

 An unforgettably woeful tale of Geppetto, the father of *The Wooden Boy*, Pinocchio.
-The audiobook was particularly engaging.
+The audiobook was great – and if you can, I'd recommend listening this way.
 It's read by the author, who, despite not having a particularly charming radio voice, must surely have *some* background in theatre.
 Touching and poignant are such overused words, so I'll simply say that this story burrows – no, *dives* – deep, lodging itself, and lighting up in the dark corners of your inner self.

 ### Runner Up: The Great Undoing by Sharlene Allsopp
 A thought-provoking and character-focused hard sci-fi, set in a near future apocalypse where *Australia* has become the dominant world power.